SurajSSingh/SurajSSingh.github.io/src/about.md

 - Expanded a college project on a robotic small-scale self-driving car, which used Python and Electron
-- Built a couple of computers, including making a laptop (not exactly difficult as [Framework](https://frame.work) makes it easy)
+- Built a couple of computers, including making a laptop (thanks to [Framework](https://frame.work) for making it easy)
-- Worked with creating a little home server on a Raspberry Pi
+- Worked on creating a little home server on a Raspberry Pi using a custom Debian system